FAQs

 Do I have to be a resident of Hawaii to get a "BLUE CARD"?

-So far, YES!
+YES!
 You HAVE TO be a resident of Hawaii to participate in this program.
 I get many calls from mainland people who ask me how they can get a temporary prescription for medical cannabis to use while they vacation here.
-As of yet, there is no mechanism for "out of state" residents to get a BLUE CARD unless they are elligle for and can get Hawaiian ID, which requires an Hawaiian address.
-There are no precriptions for medical cannabis in Hawaii.
-The legislature is considering a tempoary license to be granted to those who hold an offical state license from another state, not a county or physician recommend such as exists in California.
-This temporary license will require a fee to be paid, and is meant to be associated with any NEW HAWAIIAN dispensary system.
-Stay tune for that as it will make the news, for sure.
+As of yet, there is no mechanism for "out of state" residents to get a BLUE CARD unless they are eligible for and can get an Hawaiian ID, which requires an Hawaiian address.
+There are no prescriptions for medical cannabis in Hawaii.
+The legislature is not considering any temporary licenses at this time to be granted to those who hold an official state license from another state.

 Do I need to be referred by another physician?